tonytw1/squirrel-detector/README.md

     ]
 }
 ```

-Now we can ask for a predicition with an HTTP call rather than importing the TensorFlow model into the script
+Now we can ask for a prediction with an HTTP call rather than importing the TensorFlow model into the script

 `
 detect_rest.py
 `

-### Hooking it all together

-We can now write a script which will listen for the motion messages and call the TensowFlow model for object detections.

-`listener.py'

 ## Retraining